masterofpi11436/rrjweb/README.md

 php_value max_file_uploads 100

 # Admin Dashboard
-Dashboard for the IT administrator to manage all users and all applications
+Dashboard for the IT administrator to manage all users and all applications.

 # Phone Directory
 Lists all the extensions with some outside vendor numbers